Jurij15/RandomNumberGeneratorCpp/README.md

 # RandomNumberGeneratorCpp
-A very basic RandomNumberGenerator, made in C++
+A very simple and basic RandomNumberGenerator, made in C++